matplotlib/CZI_2021-03_mpl/proposal.md

 > named in this proposal have undertaken to increase diversity, equity, and
 > inclusion with respect to their contributors and audience.
 Please see
 > examples from applications funded in previous cycles ​(maximum of 250 words)

+Matplotlib is committed to being an open and welcoming project.
+We believe that transparency and explicitness of process and in communication are key to building an inclusive, equitable, and diverse project.
+In our effort to be welcoming, we have worked at being more explicit about our norms and values and how the project operates.
+To this end, we have put major effort into documenting our governance and defining leadership roles, and clarifying specific expectations for new code and community contributors.
+We have started two initiatives to lower the barrier of entry for individuals to get involved in developing Matplotlib:: an triage role in the project and an "incubator" channel on our gitter.
+It is critical that all contributors, independent of experience level both in general and with the project, feel safe to make mistakes and learn in our community.
+We strive to embody these values in our interactions on github, our mailing list and community discussion forum (discourse), and in our social media.
+We hope that these practices will empower and encourage people who have diverse identities to participate in Matplotlib.